jorgensd/dolfinx_mpc/README.md

 # Installation

+Requirements: dolfinx
+Easiest way to install dolfinx is to use docker.
+The dolfinx docker images goes under the name [dolfinx/real](https://hub.docker.com/r/dolfinx/real) and [dolfinx/complex](https://hub.docker.com/r/dolfinx/complex).

-Requirements: dolfinx (branch dokken/expose_sparsitypattern) To install the library run the following code from this directory:
+To install the library run the following code from this directory:
 ```
 rm -rf build
 mkdir -p build